Mercor Data Breach: Social Security Numbers Compromised

 The malicious code was identified and removed within hours.
 Mercor told TechCrunch it was "one of thousands of companies" affected by the LiteLLM compromise.

-The specific types of personal information that may have been exposed have not been publicly detailed by Mercor.
-Based on the claims made by Lapsus$, the compromised material could include both customer and employee data, though the company has not confirmed what categories of personal data were involved.
+The specific types of personal information that may have been exposed include names, Social Security numbers, government-issued ID numbers including driver's licenses, passports and state ID cards, addresses and dates of birth.
+Based on the claims made by Lapsus$, the compromised material could include both customer and employee data.

 Mercor's response to the breach